 At Active Nation, there are two classes on offer that bridge the gap between exercise and dance:

-From that small dance group in the mid-90s, Zumba is now taught to 15 million people in gyms and studios spanning 180 different countries.
+From that small dance group in the late 90s, Zumba is now taught to 15 million people in gyms and studios spanning 180 different countries.
 Zumba aims to provide its participants with a workout that’s more like a party, having fun whilst burning some serious calories (up to 600 per hour, depending on your level of intensity).

 Find out more about Active Nation’s Zumba classes, including pricing and venues, here.